markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 Workarounds can be a lot of Options and serialization skips, as I do internally anyway.

 Some transformation overhead can be addressed by using [serde-wasm-bindgen][swb], but in my example repo I'll use it only for the input side (deserialization).
-On serialization a collection like HashMap or BTreeMap gets turned into an ES2015 Map, which is unfortunated as well, because they cannot be JSON stringified.
+On serialization a collection like HashMap or BTreeMap gets turned into an ES2015 Map, which is unfortunate as well, because they cannot be JSON stringified.

 As you can see, currently there are trade-offs to be made in all corners, but that shouldn't stop us to explore further.